Leayal/PSO2-Launcher-CSharp/README.md

 ### Launcher arguments:

 - `--tray`: Launch the launcher and minimize to tray immediately.
-- `--no-self-update`: Launcher the launcher without checking for self-updates.
+- `--no-self-update`: Launch the launcher without checking for self-updates.
 In the other words, ignore all launcher's updates.
+- `--no-self-update-prompt`: Launch the launcher and agree to update if there's any self-updates found without user's interaction.

 # UI Previews